Freedom of the press in the United States

 Freedom of the press in the United States is legally protected by the First Amendment to the United States Constitution.

 History

 Thirteen Colonies

-In the Thirteen Colonies before the signing of the Declaration of Independence, the newspapers and the works produced by printing presses in general was subject to a series of regulations.
+In the Thirteen Colonies, before the signing of the Declaration of Independence, newspapers and works produced by printing presses were in general subject to a series of regulations.
 British authorities attempted to prohibit the publication and circulation of information of which they did not approve, and often levied charges of sedition and libel as a means of controlling printing presses.

 One of the earliest cases concerning freedom of the press occurred in 1734.
 In a libel case against The New York Weekly Journal publisher John Peter Zenger by British governor William Cosby, Zenger was acquitted and the publication continued until 1751.
 At that time, there were only two newspapers in New York City and the second was not critical of Cosby's government.

 U.S. Constitution

 The First Amendment permits information, ideas and opinions without interference, constraint or prosecution by the government.
 It was adopted on December 15, 1791, as one of the ten amendments that constitute the Bill of Rights.